robtucker/flexbox-lite/README.md

 ###Horizontal positioning (justify-content)

-The "justify" key word is used to position items horizontally - this will set the "justify-content" css property.
+The "justify" key word is used to position items horizontally.
 The following options can be used:

 ```
 justify-start(-xs)     // => justify-content: flex-start;